sh7d/24XXtools/README.md

     -l, --len len                    Specifies length in bytes to read (default: max)

 Destructive operations:
+    -t, --write-at [offset]          Writes data at given offset (default: 0) - data is taken from first argument and hex-decoded
+                                     If used with quiet option - data is taken from ARGF

     -r, --restore file               File from which eeprom will be restored -w, --wipe                       Wipe eeprom memory content(needs also size argument)